-Grammar: max-refresh-time <integer>; Blocks: options, view, zone (mirror, secondary, stub)
+Grammar: max-refresh-time <integer>;

 Limits the zone refresh interval to no less often than the specified value, in seconds.

 This option controls the server's behavior on refreshing a zone (querying for SOA changes).
 Usually, the SOA refresh values for the zone are used; however, these values are set by the primary, giving secondary server administrators little control over their contents.